Target Industry Incentives:

 The Qualified Target Industry Tax Refund inducement incentive is available for companies that create high wage jobs in targeted high value-added industries.
 The QTI is a performance based incentive that requires the creation of at least 10 new full-time jobs at salary levels equal to or exceeding 115% of the State annual average wage.
 This incentive refunds corporate income, sales, ad valorem, intangible personal property, insurance premium, and certain other taxes.
 Approved applicants receive tax refunds of up to $3,000 per net new Florida full-time equivalent job created.
-For businesses paying 150 percent of the average annual wage, add up to $1,000 per job; for businesses paying 200 percent of the average annual salary, add up to $2,000 per job; businesses deemed to be in a high-impact sector, add up to $2,000 per job.
+For businesses paying 150 percent of the average annual wage, add up to $1,000 per job; for businesses paying 200 percent of the average annual salary, add up to $2,000 per job; businesses deemed to be in a high-impact sector, add an additional $2,000 per job.
 The QTI is funded by the State of Florida (80%) and Miami-Dade County (20%).

 Miami-Dade County Targeted Jobs Incentive Fund (TJIF)